Study-Together-Org/study_api/README.md

-# Study Together Flask Api
+# Study Together Api

-This is a restful flask api for querying data related to study together.
+This is a quart api for querying data related to study together.

 # Getting Started